 How to Plan a Recognition Event

 Recognition events are an opportunity to acknowledge OTF’s support, earn media coverage for your organization and connect with your local Member of Provincial Parliament (MPP).
-The following information provides a “how-to” guide to successfully plan and host your OTF recognition event.
+Recognition events can be in-person or virtual.
+They can be as simple as a small stand-alone gathering with photo op or integrated into a pre-existing event.
+Food and beverage is not expected or required.

 Contact your OTF Communications Advisor